marharyta-aleksandrova/marharyta-aleksandrova.github.io/teaching.md

 ## Master thesis supervision

+Pali Emiliana "The impact of nonconformity functions on the efficiency of Conformal Regression", University of Luxembourg.
+Defended in February 2022.

+Almyaly Zainalabden "Designing nonconformity functions for conformal classifiers", University of Luxembourg.
+Defended in February 2022.

 Kap Benjamin "Analysis of the effect of noise in causal learning", University of Luxembourg.
 Defended in August 2021.
 [Thesis text](https://arxiv.org/pdf/2108.11320.pdf).

-Almyaly Zainalabden "Designing nonconformity functions for conformal classifiers", University of Luxembourg.
-Defense planned in July 2021.

 Nima Jehan Mothafar "Impact of model-agnostic nonconformity functions on performance of conformal predictors", University of Luxembourg.
 Defended in January 2021.